smithy-lang/smithy/2.0/_sources/additional-specs/rules-engine/specification.rst.txt

 An endpoint MAY return a set of endpoint properties using the ``properties`` field.
 This can be used to provide a grab-bag set of metadata associated with an endpoint that an endpoint resolver implementation MAY use.
-For example, the ``authSchemes`` property is used to specify the priority listed order of authentication schemes and their configuration supported by the endpoint.
+For example, the ``authSchemes`` property is used to specify the priority ordered list of authentication schemes and their configuration supported by the endpoint.
 Properties MAY contain arbitrary nested maps and arrays of strings and booleans.